visgl/react-google-maps/docs/guides/ssr-and-frameworks.md

 ## Remix

-And here is a component that can be used in a Remix application.
+Here is the best approach we found to use a map component in a Remix application.
 Checkout the example [code](https://github.com/visgl/react-google-maps/tree/main/examples/remix) on Github or play around with the [demo](https://codesandbox.io/s/github/visgl/react-google-maps/tree/main/examples/remix) on Codesandbox.

+Wrap the map in a `<ClientOnly>` component from the [`remix-utils`](https://github.com/sergiodxa/remix-utils) package for it to be rendered only on the client.

 :::note

-The component needs to be wrapped `<ClientOnly>` component from the `remix-utils` package for it to be rendered only on the client.
+If you use a fallback and you know the dimensions of your final map, make sure that the fallback has the same size to prevent layout shifts when the map component loads.

 :::